Yasirkashif12/EduPortal-Student-Teacher-Dashboard/README.md

 # EduPortal – Student & Teacher Dashboard

-**Tagline:** *Streamlining Educational Management for Students and Teachers.*
+**Tagline:** *Interactive Dashboard for Students and Teachers to Manage Assignments and Quizzes.*

-EduPortal is a responsive web application designed to simplify the management of educational data for both students and teachers.
-Built using **React** and **Vite**, the application provides a clean, intuitive interface for handling profiles, classes, and assignments, making daily academic tasks organized and efficient.
+EduPortal is a responsive educational dashboard that provides a seamless interface for students and teachers.
+Built with **React** and **Vite**, it allows students to access classes, subjects, and assignments, while teachers can review and grade submissions efficiently.

+This project demonstrates **frontend skills, state management, and authentication integration** using Firebase (for student login) and local/session storage for handling application data.

 ---